The Importance of Data Analytics in Retail

 By tracking these key metrics, retailers can gain valuable insights into how their business is performing and identify areas for improvement.
 These insights can help retailers optimize their sales processes, improve inventory management, and drive sales growth.

-Analyzing Customer Behavior and Preferences
+Analysing Customer Behavior and Preferences

 - Social media monitoring: Retailers can monitor social media platforms to understand customer sentiment, gather feedback, and identify trends.
 Social media monitoring can also help retailers identify influencers and engage with customers on a more personal level.